twixter51/MyBoard/README.md

 --(7.3) Profile home page menu added

+--(7.4) new account page added, along with homepage QOL (no buttons should work as of righ now)

 # Bugs that need fixing / Things being worked on:

 - add guest feature (100%)